 July 9th: A Board of Directors was chosen.

-August 6th: Lexington House of Elkhart hires its first Executive Director.
+August 6th: Lexington House of Elkhart hires first Executive Director.

-October 26th: Lexington House opens its doors for potential members.
+October 26th: Lexington House officially opens its doors to potential members.

 Board of Directors